 So… where to start with code?
 Let’s begin with a little terminology, so everyone’s on the same page:

-- Backend – this is the data access layer or, in simpler English, where all the processes that deal with data take place – processing, storage, etc. Backend is usually located on the server and usual users can’t access it.
+- Backend – This is the data access layer or, in simpler English, where all the processes that deal with data take place – processing, storage, etc. The backend is usually located on the server and usual users can’t access it.

-- Frontend – this is the part that is visible to the users.
-That said, frontend is not equal to the UI or UX design.
-Frontend part of the programming handles all the business processes logic (for example, gives the user an opportunity to fill out a form, the data from which then goes to backend for processing.)
+- Frontend – This is the part that is visible to the users.
+That said, the front end is not equal to the UI or UX design.
+The frontend part of the programming handles all the business processes logic (for example, gives the user an opportunity to fill out a form, the data from which then goes to the backend for processing.)

 - API (Application Programming Interface) is another term that you will hear often in the development process.
-API is responsible for establishing communication between frontend and backend.
+API is responsible for establishing communication between the front end and back end.
 As Wikipedia puts it, “User interface connects a computer to a person, while API connects computers or pieces of software to each other.”

 The product architecture that we’ve talked about before explains how everything should work and the product’s code is the “materialization” of those architectural diagrams and documents.
 It’s the muscles that make the bones move and do what the brain is telling the body to do.